amecreate/ao3-data-vis/docs/_posts/2021-05-25-works-rating.md

 To extract the rating id from the tags column in **works**, we're going to:

 - Create a new column named "rating" in **works**
-- Extract the first id (which is also the smallest number) from the tags column, add the id to rating column
+- Extract the first id (which is also the minimum number) from the tags column, add the id to rating column

 ```python